uva-cs3240-s22/group-project-A-04/README.md

 A place to post recipes, but without the pages and pages of backstory that all cooking webpages now have to force you to scroll through ads.
 Recipes would include a set of ingredients and directions, as well as images, possible videos, etc.

-Users are ables to add new recipies, ingredients, quantities, directions, and images; "favorite", "like", and review recipes; and "fork" recipes — meaning taking an existing recipes, modifying it, and references the original recipe.
+Users are ables to add new recipes, ingredients, quantities, directions, and images; "favorite", "like", and review recipes; and "fork" recipes — meaning taking an existing recipes, modifying it, and references the original recipe.

 ---